 Artists will be informed of jury results by November 12, 2019.
 Artists whose work is accepted will receive additional instructions and will be required to pay a $25 catalog fee within 30 days of receiving their acceptance notice for their work to be included in the full color Exhibition Catalog.
 Additional copies of the catalog may be ordered for a discounted price of $20 per catalog, if ordered at the same time as submitting the required $25 catalog fee.
 In addition, accepted artists are required to pay a $25 handling fee for covering labor costs for repacking work from the final Museum venue.
 Information about packing and shipping the art to the first museum venue will be sent to each artist shortly after receiving their acceptance notice.
 Artwork will be insured while on exhibition and while being shipped from museum to museum.
 The artist is responsible for insuring the work when shipped to the first museum and back from the last museum.

-Gulfquest Maritime Museum in Mobile, Alabama: September-December, 2020
+Gulfquest Maritime Museum in Mobile, Alabama: Fall, 2020, online only

-Burroughs-Chapin Museum of Art in Myrtle Beach, South Carolina : January-April, 2021
+Burroughs-Chapin Museum of Art in Myrtle Beach, South Carolina : January 19-April 17, 2021

 The 3rd National Marine Arts Conference